 As it is not economically feasible to study an entire Study Reach, representative Study Sites within Reaches are selected.
+Instream and riparian habitats were evaluated based on the aerial photography and data presented in the Tier 2 assessment were evaluated in detail.
 Tier 3 assessment was done to locate representative Study Sites within each selected Reach.
-These Sites typically range from 0.5 to 2 river miles in length with a goal of being representative of the Study Reach overall.
-Instream and riparian habitats were evaluated based on the aerial photography and data presented in the Tier 2 assessment were evaluated in detail.
-An important additional criterion was property access.
+Study Sites proposed along the middle and lower Brazos River are depicted in Figure 12.
+At this time, the exact upper and lower boundary of each Study Site is not defined.
+The exact placement of a Study Site will be determined by evaluating the reach scale habitat mapping (described below in Section 3.2.2) and selecting an area with mesohabitats in similar proportion as the overall reach.
+These Sites will typically range from 0.5 to 2 river miles in length (determined by a minimum of 40 times the mean wetted width or a maximum of one full meander wavelength) with a goal of being representative of the Study Reach.
+An important additional criterion is property access.
 Although the majority of work will take place within the river channel, control points/targets for surveying will need to be located at distances away from the channel.
 Additionally, the riparian assessment will need to be performed while traversing the banks.
-The specific Study Sites proposed along the middle and lower Brazos River are depicted in Figure 12 along with their respective river mile.